Comprehensive child access prevention laws are an incredibly effective tool to curb gun deaths and injuries among

 States Preventing Persons from Intentionally, Knowingly, and/or Recklessly Providing Firearms to Minors

 Several states impose a weaker standard for criminal liability with regards to minor’s access to firearms.
 These states only prohibit persons from intentionally, knowingly, and/or recklessly providing some or all firearms to children (these laws exclude negligence, which is the lowest threshold for liability).

-Lesser standard for parents or guardians: Georgia, Indiana, Kentucky, Oklahoma, Tennessee, and Utah impose a lesser standard on parents and guardians, providing that parents may be guilty for providing firearms to children only where they know of a substantial risk that the minor will use the firearm to commit a crime.
+Lesser standard for parents or guardians: Georgia, Indiana, Kentucky, Oklahoma, and Tennessee impose a lesser standard on parents and guardians, providing that parents may be guilty for providing firearms to children only where they know of a substantial risk that the minor will use the firearm to commit a crime.

 GET THE FACTS